Samsagax/oxp-sensors/README.md

 # Platform driver for OneXPlayer boards

 This driver provides functinoality to control the fan in the OneXPlayer mini AMD variant.
-Intel boards are not yet fully supported but preliminary support is added, read below.
+Intel boards are not yet supported until I can figure out EC registers and values.

 ## Build
 If you only want to build and test the module (you need headers for your